Emilioledo/weather-app-nextjs/README.md

 ## Connecting to Yahoo Weather API

-1. Search for the Yahoo Weather API on RapidAPI Hub.
+1. Search for the Yahoo Weather API on RapidAPI Hub: (https://rapidapi.com/hub).
 2. Navigate to the "Test Endpoint" or "Pricing" tab and subscribe to the Yahoo Weather API.
 3. Obtain your API key and host information from the "Test Endpoint" section
 4. Create a .env file in the root directory of your project.